 Finally, we analyze your achievements, and reinforce your skills by reintroducing words at various times to make sure that you are retaining the words you originally learned.

 At the heart of Vocabulary.com is the more than 148,000 vocabulary questions that we designed to evaluate and teach vocabulary words.
 Each question tests a particular meaning of a word, provides helpful hints, and is followed by an explanation of the correct answer.
 Many studies have shown that the best way to learn is through multiple exposures to a word, with challenging questions that make you think.
 That’s what we provide.

 We use our own adaptive learning system to ensure that you get the right question at the right time.
 We build a model of your vocabulary and abilities as you answer each question, and then serve you up with questions that are not too hard and not too easy.
 From the results of these questions, we determine what words to focus on in your personalized learning program.

 As you answer questions, we begin to compile a list of words to learn.
 If you get a question wrong or choose to use a hint, the word is added to the list.
 Once we add a word to this list, we keep working with you until you’ve mastered that word.
-You can see your list by clicking on the My Progress tab on the top of the screen.
+You can see your list by visiting the My Progress / Words I'm Learning section.